AlejandroLuperon/production-blog/src/pages/input-component-using-react.md

 </div>
 <br/>
 <div>
-  I want my text fields have a "floating label", or a label that "floats" up when the focus event for the text field is triggered, and "floats" down on the blur event when the text field is empty.
+  I want my text fields to have a "floating label", or a label that "floats" up when the focus event for the text field is triggered, and "floats" down on the blur event when the text field is empty.
 This means that my React component needs to have functions defined for the text field's onFocus and onBlur events.
 </div>